-In many ways, the biggest corporations dominate the world of business.
+In many ways, the biggest corporations dominate the world of business when they build backlinks.

 A small media company can struggle in a world where Disney can throw a fraction of a decimal point of their advertising budget in your direction and obliterate you.
 A small apparel company faces the same challenge with significant entities like Nike.
 How is a small, local business able to compete?

-Local businesses have a few advantages, or at least kinds of leverage they can use to get a foothold.
+Local businesses have a few advantages when they build backlinks, or at least kinds of leverage they can use to get a foothold.

 The most significant advantage is, actually, built into Google.
 Google understands the power major corporations have to squash competition, so they’ve taken great pains to tune their algorithm to give small and local businesses a fighting chance.